microbit-playground/microbit-playground.github.io/content/developers.md

 ---

-This website collects examples of muPython code kids can hack and mash.
+This website collects examples of MicroPython code kids can hack and mash.
 If you have written Python code for the Micro:bit please, please send it here.

 Here's how to do it in a sentence: clone the repo and send it back with micro:bit code and documentation.